Nonlinear Control Allocation: A Learning Based Approach: ANN-based Constrained Control Allocation

 \subsection{Results \& Discussion}

 Training data was randomly generated using \emph{Latin Hypercube} sampling.
-A data set comprising of 0.1 million data point was generated.
-This dataset was split with a ratio of 0.7, 0.15, 0.15 into training, validation, and test data sets, respectively.
-Keras API in Pthyon was used to design and train the ANNs.
-Adam optimizer was utilized as the optimization scheme, where the learning rate was initially kept as 0.005.
+Multiple data sets comprising 0.05, 0.1, 0.2, and 0.4 million data points were generated.
+Each dataset was split with a ratio of 0.7, 0.15, and 0.15 into training, validation, and test data sets, respectively.
+Keras API in Python was used to design and train the ANNs.
+Adam optimizer was utilized as the optimization scheme, where the learning rate was initially kept at 0.005.
 The first and second moments were maintained at 0.9 and 0.999, respectively.
 Mean Squared Error (MSE) was kept as the loss function, while Root Mean Squared Error (RMSE) and R-squared ($R^2$) values were kept as metrics to measure the performance of the networks.
 Rectified Linear Unit (ReLU) was used as the activation function in all hidden layers due to its computational simplicity and effectiveness in handling of vanishing gradients.
-It should be noted that the theoretical results discussed in section \ref{sec:MainResults} focused on piece-wise linear activation e.g., ReLU.
-Every network was trained for 50 epochs with the data being fed to the network in multiple batches of 128 samples.
+Every network was trained for 50 epochs with the data given to the network in multiple batches of 128 samples.
 Validation losses were also monitored simultaneously, and the learning rate was automatically reduced by a factor of 10\% if the validation loss did not improve after a \emph{patience} period of 5 epochs.

-Fig. \ref{fig:HistMSE} shows MSE history of training and validation sets.
-It can be seen that for all network configurations the MSE settles down in a straight line.
-This depicts that the network has fully learnt the data set and training it for more epochs would not improve its performance.
-Fig. \ref{fig:HistLR} shows the learning rate history.
-It can be seen that for later epochs the learning rate has dropped down to almost zero which validates the previous claim that the network has fully trained.
+Also, each network is trained 10 times and the best one is picked.
+It was also observed that the increase in the size of the data set, increases the accuracy, but after some threshold the benefit is minimal.
+Therefore, subsequently, results with only the largest data set (0.4 million points) will be discussed.